-(d) ALCOHOL AND HOBACCO EXCISE TAXES.-The amendments made by title V shall apply on and after July 1, 1965.
+(d) Alcohol and Robacco Excise Taxes.-The amendments made by title V shall apply on and after July 1, 1965.

-(e) ADMINISTRATIVE PROVISIONS Each (amendment made by title VI, to the extent it relates to any tax provision changed by the Act, shall take effect in a manner consistent with the effective date for such changed tax provisions.
+(e) Administrative Provisions.-Each amendment made by title VI, to the extent it relates to any tax provision changed by this Act, shall take effect in a manner consistent with the effective date for such changed tax provisions.

 Passed the House of Representatives June 2, 1965.